jkschulz/poems/README.md

 # poems
-a collection of fantastic poetry!
+a collection of fantastic poetry from fantastic humans!